garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ### MongoDB

-- Database requires presistent storage
+- Database requires persistent storage
 - Currently we store on k8s nodes, not a longterm solution